sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 n: Move to the next occurrence of the search term
 q: Quit the less pager

-earch and Highlight Text in less
-/Alice

-To move to the next occurrence, press n.
-To move to the previous occurrence, press N.

-to highlight all occurrences of the word "Alice", use the following command:

--P'Alice'

 ## 11.more command in Linux, which is a text file pager that allows you to view the contents of a file one page at a time.

 ```bash